 It is the centerpiece of everything that you have planned.
 At this point, focus on your purpose to create an engaging and immersive experience for your audience.

 - Use visuals – They can be videos, photos, displays, or product demonstrations that help your audience understand your product more.

 - Interact – Create different activities that will make your product or service the star of the show.
-It could come through product testings and samples.
+It could come through product testing and samples.

 - Connect – How can they use their devices on-site and interact/connect with your product?